Since the COVID-19 Pandemic started, we have been receiving calls from landlords and tenants asking about their respective rights.

 How Long Will The Eviction Moratorium Last in NJ?

 Landlords are obviously panicked and with good reason – – their tenants can stop paying rent and landlords currently have no means to evict them.
-However, tenants should be aware that the Moratorium does not just allow them to stop paying rent without consequence – they will still be responsible for back rent owed and subject to eviction when the Moratorium is lifted.
-Somewhere down the line, we are likely to see a large number of evictions and collection actions arising out of this period.
+However, tenants should be aware that the Moratorium does not just allow them to stop paying rent without consequence – – they will still be responsible for back rent owed and subject to eviction when the Moratorium is lifted.
+Landlords can also file civil actions for collection of back rent.
+Somewhere down the line, we are likely to see a large number of evictions and collection actions arising out of this period and we are seriously concerned about the a rise in homelessness and bankruptcies.

 Contact a New Brunswick NJ Landlord Tenant Attorney Today